cph-bachelor-will/DataDrivenTesting/README.md

 # DataDrivenTesting

-Written answers are located in the PDF Data-driven-testing.
+Written answers are located in the Data-driven-exercise.pdf file.

-The actual test code is located in the other .java file.
+The test code is located in the RecognitionAllIt.java file.